 When a veteran hire us we have an ethical duty to zealously advocate for him or her.
 Our expectation is that our clients communicate and work with us as a team member to accomplish our common goal.

-Founded by Vietnam veteran and attorney John Stevens Berry, Berry Law Firm represents veteran clients in all 50 states.
+Founded by Vietnam veteran and attorney John Stevens Berry, Berry Law represents veteran clients in all 50 states.
 If you’re appealing a claim before the VA, contact us today.
 We may be able to help you.